 It wasn’t until Evisu came around in the early 1990s that Japanese denim cracked the $100 price tag.
 Designer Hidlhiko Yamane started out producing just 14 pairs a day off of the vintage looms he bought – and added what is now the iconic hand-painted seagull on the back pocket.
 The brand ended up becoming a bit of a flashier one, worn by rappers and me-too street wear kids, but it was responsible for bringing more attention to the broader Japanese Denim Market.

-Iron Heart doesn’t loom their own denim, but they source their fabrics from some of the best Japanese mills out there.
-As a result, their store is full of clothing made from a broad spectrum of products varying from sanfordized to raw denim, and loom state pieces.
-This, combined with their helpful sizing sheet and set of definitions make them a great brand for neophytes and long time denim-heads alike.
+Iron Heart doesn’t loom their own denim, but they do source plenty of their fabrics from some of the best Japanese mills out there — among many quality mills in their production arsenal.
+As a result, their store is full of clothing made from a broad spectrum of products varying from sanfordized to raw denim.
+This, combined with their helpful sizing sheet and set of definitions make them a great brand for neophytes and longtime denim-heads alike.

 When Christophe Loiron, a French expatriate living in Los Angeles, wanted to make top tier classic American clothing, he turned to Japanese mills to source his fabric.
 In a lot of ways Mister Freedom is more of an American brand than a Japanese one – but the fact that they source so much of the fabric (and get much of it made to their specs) is yet another indication of Japanese primacy in the world of denim.